Nursing Care FAQ from Bristol Care Homes

 Is there a minimum age for residents?

-Residents at Bristol Care Homes tend to be 60 years or over, however, there is no age restriction and we offer care and support for anyone needing palliative, respite or general nursing care so always contact us to discuss.
+Residents at Bristol Care Homes tend to be 60 years or over, however, there is no age restriction and we offer support for anyone needing palliative, respite or nursing care so contact us to discuss.

 If you are fit and well but you want more social interaction and to know there is support available to you if you need it then our Assisted Living Apartments at our Fishponds location have the best of both worlds.
 You retain your independence and live in your own beautiful apartment, whilst having the knowledge and peace of mind that help and support is available to you 24 hours if, and whenever you need it.